-Bonnie Haugen used their grazing system to reclaim land worn out by intensive row crop production.
-Over the years they have hosted numerous farmers, government officials, scientists and members of the general public on their farm to showcase ways agriculture can improve water quality in the Root River watershed.
+Haugen operates a grass-based dairy farm near the southeast Minnesota community of Canton.
+She and her husband Vance have can improve water quality in the Root River watershed.
 Haugen has also served as a presenter at such events as the Upper Midwest Grazing Conference and has written for numerous agricultural publications.